lyz-code/blue-book/docs/coding/python/pandas.md

 author: Lyz
 ---

+NOTE: you might as well use [FireDucks](https://fireducks-dev.github.io/) as it has the same API interface and is [waaay faster](https://fireducks-dev.github.io/docs/benchmarks/).
+The good thing is that you only need to add to the top of your code `import fireducks.pandas as pd` and everything should work (I haven't tried myself).
 [Pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.